rust-lang/rust/src/doc/rustc-dev-guide/src/about-this-guide.md

 This guide is meant to help document how rustc – the Rust compiler – works, as well as to help new contributors get involved in rustc development.
-It is not meant to replace code documentation – each chapter gives only high-level details – the kinds of things that (ideally) don't change frequently.
+It is not meant to replace code documentation – each chapter gives only high-level details, the kinds of things that (ideally) don't change frequently.

 There are three parts to this guide.
 Part 1 contains information that should